 Service Area presents innovative architecture practices and their approaches to building technologies: Manuelle Gautrand, Realities Unitied, Origins Architects, Kennedy & Violich, Studio Roosegaarde and Babs Haenen.

-Another great issue of Mark Magazine, which keeps being my #1 magazine when it comes to projects, which are presented in different ways giving this publication more dynamism.
+Another great issue of Mark Magazine, which keeps being my projects, which are presented in different ways giving this publication more dynamism.